Diplomatic Security Service: Regional Security Officer (RSO)

 There are several other overseas positions filled by DSS agents.
-At new building construction sites, agents will serve as the Site Security Manager (SSM) where they will supervise the overall security of the new building including the Construction Security Technicians (CST) and Cleared American Guards (CAG).
+At new building construction sites, agents will serve as the site security manager (SSM) where they will supervise the overall security of the new building including the construction security technicians (CST) and cleared American guards (CAG).
 For construction at posts where there is a critical counterintelligence (CI) threat, agents will also serve as CI investigators dedicated to preventing compromise of the most sensitive spaces within the new embassy.

-It is common for domestically assigned DS agents to serve temporary duty (TDY) at Embassies overseas.
+It is common for domestically assigned DSS agents to serve temporary duty (TDY) at embassies overseas.
 Such duty can range from various types of protection duties to RSO support or security training for an overseas post, and may last for as little as a few days to multiple months.
+Likewise, hundreds of DSS agents assigned overseas travel to New York on TDY to support the United Nations General Assembly every year.

-DSS agents have often found themselves in harm's way, with four agents and 28 contract security specialists killed in the line of duty as of July 2006.
+DSS agents have often found themselves in harm's way, with four agents and more than a hundred others dying in the line of duty as of April 2024.
 The vast majority of DSS casualties had taken place within the five years in Iraq, where DSS continued to conduct its most critical and dangerous protective missions.

-The Regional Security Officer title is currently in an unofficial period of flux and, although not officially sanctioned, some agents posted overseas use derivative titles such as security attaché or only use their agent titles on their business cards.
-Newer agents generally dislike the title, because it doesn't reflect their law enforcement status, and consider it a vestige of Diplomatic Security's SY days.

-According to U.S. law, the title "security officer" is legally defined as someone who is employed by a private entity and is not a law enforcement officer.
-Additionally, it is noted that RSOs no longer cover multiple countries and are thus not regional.
-Even some more seasoned agents have taken to referring to themselves as Special Agent-in-Charge/Regional Security Officer on their official biographies.

-The method in which the RSO title is implemented also has the potential to create confusion when interacting with outside organizations.
-It is possible at larger overseas missions with multiple diplomatic facilities located in the same country to have multiple agents with the Regional Security Officer title.
-India, for example, has an RSO position at the embassy at the Senior Foreign Service level and 4 other RSOs at the consulates at the significantly lower grade 3 level yet all of these agents have the same job title.
-Sometimes the title Senior Regional Security Officer will be used to help prevent confusion or to indicate that the agent is the most senior in the country.